CQCL/pytket-docs/manual/manual_circuit.rst

 .. note:: Each of these metrics will analyse the :py:class:`~pytket.circuit.Circuit` "as is", so they will consider each Box as a single unit rather than breaking it down into basic gates, nor will they perform any non-trivial gate commutations (those that don't just follow by deformation of the DAG) or gate decompositions (e.g. recognising that a :math:`CZ` gate would contribute 1 to :math:`CX`-count in practice).

-Its also possible to count all the occurrences of each :py:class:`~pytket.circuit.OpType` using the :py:function:`~pytket.utils.stats.gate_counts` function from the :py:mod:`pytket.utils` module.
+Its also possible to count all the occurrences of each :py:class:`~pytket.circuit.OpType` using the :py:func:`~pytket.utils.stats.gate_counts` function from the :py:mod:`pytket.utils` module.

 .. jupyter-execute::